ljstaib/news-analyzer/README.md

 - [ ] Security
   - [ ] Encrypting user information and file information (?) for storage in MongoDB Atlas
   - [X] Ensuring file upload is secure
+  - [X] Ability for a user to reset their password on the login screen
 - [X] File Uploader
   - [X] Adding new types of files (RTF, ODT?)
   - [X] Ability to upload more than one file at once